 Jake has represented Local Authorities in the Court of Protection regarding Deprivation of Liberty Orders and is part of the Chambers’ Court of Protection team.

-During pupillage, Jake spent two months in the office of the Treasury Counsel under the supervision of Tom Little working on high-profile terrorism, murder and sexual offences cases, including the trial of Tommy Mair for the murder of Jo Cox MP.
+Jake undertook lots of criminal cases during the second six of pupillage and in the early stages of tenancy, giving him an extensive advocacy experience.
+During pupillage, Jake spent two months in the office of the Treasury Counsel under the supervision of Tom Little QC working on high-profile terrorism, murder and sexual offences cases, including the trial of Tommy Mair for the murder of Jo Cox MP.

 Jake has represented the HSE in the Crown Court and is keen to expand this area of work.